 Evidence suggests that interest and support from the home are vital in a child's overall development.
-With this evidence, engaging parents in the learning experience of their children, if guided and educated correctly can lead to positive effects in reinforcing messages of support you offer to the young people during the time you have with them.
+With this evidence, engaging parents in the learning experience of their children, if guided and educated correctly can lead to positive effects in reinforcing messages of support you offer to the players during the sliver of time you have with them.

-Working with parents should be seen as a three-way process, between you, the child and the parent.
+Working with parents should be seen as a three-way process, between you, the player and the parent.

-Just as you will involve them in the ongoing learning of their child, by creating an environment for the child (and parent), you will provide them both with a much greater understanding of what the common goal is.
+Just as you will involve them in creating a clear and robust philosophy, by creating a learning environment for the child and parent it will provide them both a much greater understanding of what the common goal is.

-Longer term the parents will hopefully begin to reinforce powerful messages and ultimately see that playing football is a vital learning experience.

-A good way to reinforce this is by referring them to the 'FA Four Corner' model (see page 23).
+Longer term the parents will begin to hopefully become powerful reinforcers and ultimately see the time the child is with you as more than just football, but as a vital learning experience.
+A good way to reinforce this is by referring them to the 'FA Four Corner' model.

-GOOD PRACTICE:
+WHY NOT:

-- Talk to the parents before/after matches or clubs and explain what you are doing and why you are doing it; explain the benefits - When holding a parents' evening, discuss how they are getting on with PE, after-school clubs and school fixtures - Set them basic tasks if they come to watch matches - this could be asking for support around setting out equipment or keeping a record of playing time for you - Direct them towards FA online courses to help develop their knowledge too!
+- Organise a pre-season meeting for players and parents - Talk to the parents before/after coaching and explain what you are doing and why you are doing it; explain the benefits - Use a questionnaire to get the views from the parents, what else can be improved - Hold a Parents' Evening hold evenings when parents can come along with their child and discuss how they are getting on - Set them basic tasks this could be asking for support around setting out equipment or keeping a record of playing time for you - Direct them towards FA online courses to help develop their knowledge too!